This is a personal project of Jesse Alkire and is in no way affiliated with or endorsed by Major League Baseball, New Era, Majestic Athletic, or Nike.

 The league makes millions of dollars each year selling camo jerseys, hats, and other merchandise for special patriotic holiday games, and several teams now even sport camo uniform sets year-round.
 This is all done as a tribute to our military, however many think this tribute is beginning to feel more hollow and jingoistic.
 Is slapping a team's logo over the top of a camo pattern and donating a small portion of the profits really the best we can do to honor our nation's bravest?

-Introducing the Major League Baseball Home Base Salute, a chance to salute the individuals underneath the uniform -- not the uniform itself.
+Which is why I'm suggesting a new program: Major League Baseball Home Base Salute.
+A chance to salute the individuals underneath the uniform -- not the uniform itself.

 Every MLB team will join together with a prominent military base, or Home Base, within their fan region to form a charity partnership that includes special ticket giveaways, player outreach programs, and other charity and goodwill efforts.
 In turn, each MLB team will wear a special edition New Era hat and Majestic jersey featuring a patch from a garrison stationed at their Home Base, styled in one of three distinct camo patterns honoring the three major branches of the military.
 Then, all proceeds from each teams apparel sales will go directly towards their Home Base charity partnership, keeping that money in the community and spurring more local support for the cause.